nubenetes/awesome-kubernetes/docs/git.md

 * [github.blog: How to undo (almost) anything with Git](https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/)

 ## Design By Contract
-* [wikipedia: Design by contract (DbC)](https://en.wikipedia.org/wiki/Design_by_contract), also known as contract programming, programming by contract and design-by-contract programming, is an approach for designing software.
+[Wikipedia: Design by contract (DbC)](https://en.wikipedia.org/wiki/Design_by_contract), also known as contract programming, programming by contract and design-by-contract programming, is an approach for designing software.

 It prescribes that software designers should define formal, precise and verifiable interface specifications for software components, which extend the ordinary definition of abstract data types with preconditions, postconditions and invariants.
 These specifications are referred to as "contracts", in accordance with a conceptual metaphor with the conditions and obligations of business contracts.